 Calcium-Rich Breakfast Recipes (Gluten-Free and Vegan) Calcium rich breakfasts (and meals in general) are important to make sure that your nourishing your bones and body appropriately.
 This list of calcium-rich breakfast recipes is dairy-free, plant-based, and gluten-free.
-Adequate calcium is especially important for those experiencing impaired absorption, like those who are …
+Adequate calcium is especially important for those experiencing …

 This garlic pinto bean toast is a plant-based and calcium rich alternative to your avocado or simple buttered toast.
 It’s packed full of flavor with a balance of crispy and soft textures that are sure to rock your world!

 The beans on this toast add flavor, creaminess, and a plant-source of calcium and iron.
 Not to mention the vitamin c from the lemon juice in this recipe will help you absorb the iron!
 Both calcium and iron are nutrients of concern when it comes to celiac disease so I thought it fitting to share this recipe with you!